sneaker-bot/footsites-size-parser/README.md

 # Footsites-Size-ID-Parser

 This is for parsing size id for footsites, this id requires for atc post request.
-Look at example.js for example;
+Look at example.js for example.

 example: